its-ayush543/Calories-Burnt-Prediction/README.md

 ## Files
 - `README.md`: Overview of the project, installation instructions, and usage guidelines.
-- `calories_burnt_prediction.ipynb`: Google Colab notebook containing the code for data preprocessing, model training, and evaluation.
+- `Calories_Burnt_Wrediction.ipynb`: Google Colab notebook containing the code for data preprocessing, model training, and evaluation.